LLC vs. Corporation Comparison

 In many states, LLCs provide continuity of the business, as the business will continue to exist even if one of the members leaves the business or passes away.
 However, in other states, you may need to dissolve the LLC and reform another upon the exit or death of one of the LLC members.

-LLCs are easy to start and maintain, offer management and ownership flexibility, and have several options for how they choose to be taxed, making them a popular choice for a wide variety of business types and sizes.
+LLCs are easy to start and maintain, offer management and ownership flexibility (outlined in an operating agreement), and have several options for how they choose to be taxed, making them a popular choice for a wide variety of business types and sizes.

 Recommended: Hiring a professional service will help simplify the LLC formation process for you.
 Check out our review of the best LLC services!